Back to Blog

 If you're looking for a platform that makes Stripe email automation straightforward, Sequenzy has native Stripe integration that triggers emails from any webhook event.
 But whatever tool you use, the principle is the same: connect your billing to your email and watch retention improve.

 For more on billing-related emails, check out our guide on payment recovery sequences for advanced dunning strategies, and dunning email sequences for the foundational payment recovery playbook.
+If you want to learn about the technical integration side, see our guides on how to integrate email marketing with Stripe and sending emails from Stripe events.

 Your billing events are talking.
 Make sure your emails are listening.